GianRomani/Notes/TO-DOs/11-08 TO-DOs.md

 	- [ ] RecSys for small datasets
 	- [ ] Graph RecSys
 	- [ ] RecSys based on Topic modeling -> Knowledge graph
+- [ ] Use [[CoSeRNN]] where schede posted are used instead of not-skipped songs and liked schede as skipped songs.